pantacor/pantahub-base/logs/README.md

 ## Browse the Logs (USER)

-As user you can navigate through your logs using the GET endpoint.
+As user you can navigate through your logs using the ```GET /logs/``` endpoint.

 Various parameters are available to restrict and sort your search.

 Paging:
-You can page using the start= and page= parameters.
-Start has to be a number a number used as offset for paging.
+You can page using the start= and page= parameters:
+ * ```start``` - start offset
+ * ```page``` - page size; maximum entries to return in one call

 Streaming:
-You can implement poll streaming by using the "after" parameter which takes an RFC3399 formatted date/time as input and ensures that results will be considered only for new entries that were added to db after that date.
+You can implement poll streaming by using the "after" parameter which takes an RFC3399 formatted date/time as input and ensures that results will be considered only for new entries that were added to logs storage after that date.

-Typically you would query for logs and then use the date of last item retrieved as after= parameter until you retrieve a new item.
+To realize streaming Typically you would query for logs and then use the date of last item retrieved as after= parameter until you retrieve a new item.

+Also see below for Cursor feature which gives you a good way to step through long lists sorted by keys that are not unique.

 Example: Get log